jfilipesilva/QrCodeAppReader/README.md

 # QR Code Reader App

-This project is a QR Code Reader mobile application built with React Native, TypeScript, and Redux Saga.
+This project is a QR Code Reader mobile application built with React Native, TypeScript, and Redux.

 ## Table of Contents